EmmanuelHmar/restart-system-services/README.md

 # restart-system-services
-Restart system services in a web server using cron
+Restart system services in a Linux web server using cron